ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-28-Idea-to-Experiment-Post.md

 - **Verify whether data collection methods are effective**
   - Pilot studies provide an opportunity to refine workflows, minimizing risks later in the larger research phase.
 This prevents flawed methodologies that could compromise forensic integrity.
   - However, **unexpected variables often emerge** during pilots.
-I regularly encounter issues that force adjustments—even when the process initially seems sound.
+I regularly encounter issues that force adjustments, even when the process initially seems sound.
 Pilot testing is essential for identifying and mitigating **extraneous variables** early.

 - **Identify unforeseen obstacles in the research process**
   - Pilot studies help surface challenges that might not be obvious during planning.
 Flexibility is key; researchers must be prepared to pivot methodologies when necessary to maintain forensic rigor.